Skip to content

 });

 You only need to listen for the 'storage' event if you plan to control the widget from outside: it is enough to write a new URL to localStorage and in some cases trigger this event manually according to the browser specification.
-Thus, the two buttons below are native VitePress (Vue) buttons and on click execute the following code:
+The two buttons below are native VitePress (Vue) controls that drive both widgets at once and execute the following code on click:

 ts